logo

 Calf rearing

-About 250-260 replacement heifer calves are reared each year, on whole milk, meal, pasture and hay.
+About 240 replacement heifer calves were reared this year, 20 less than budgeted as fewer heifers were born.
+They were reared on whole milk, meal, pasture and hay.
 They are weaned off milk at 70 kg liveweight, (LW), and continue to get crushed barley and fresh pasture until they reach 100 kg LW.
 Up to 2 t of milk powder may be used each year to top up the fresh milk supply.

 Young and drystock grazing